Falling: Channel 4 drops first trailer for Adolescence writer and Keeley Hawes' new 'moving' drama

 “We feel so lucky we have persuaded the mighty (and lovely) Keeley Hawes, the brilliant (and also lovely) Paapa Essiedu and the most amazing company of (lovely) actors to come make this with us.”

-Who’s in the cast?
+Who’s in the Falling cast?

 Leading the way are Paapa Essiedu and Keeley Hawes.
 They’ll play devoted duo David and Anna in Falling on Channel 4.

-Meanwhile, Keeley Hawes is one of the UK’s most bankable actressed.
+Meanwhile, Keeley Hawes is one of the UK’s most bankable actresses.
 She’ll be familiar to many as Zoe Reynolds in BBC crime series Spooks.
 She also played DI Lindsay Denton in Line of Duty.
 Recently, she portrayed Cassandra Austen, sister to Jane, in BBC One’s 2025 historical drama Miss Austen.

 Thorne’s series will introduce us to some newcomers too.
 These include Shayde Sinclair and Holly Rhys.